faas3/defaas/docs/components/schema.md

     "@id": schema.birthDate,
     "@type": xsd.date,
   },
-} as const // this is important for proper type hints
+} as const; // this is important for proper type hints
 ```

 The schema translates to the following: